AnkitRai-22/Coursera_FundamentalsofRL/README.md

 # Coursera_FundamentalsofRL
-This Repo consists of self-made notes and solution to the programming Assessments of the coursera course Fundamentals of RL byUniversity of Alberta, Alberta Machine Intelligence Institute.
+This Repo consists of self-made notes and solution to the Programming Assessments of the Coursera course Fundamentals of RL byUniversity of Alberta, Alberta Machine Intelligence Institute.